mhenriqueof/asr-voice-translator/README.md

 * Silence detection relies on a fixed RMS threshold, which may need tuning for noisy environments or unusual microphone setups.
-* Running on CPU means there's a small delay between speaking and seeing the transcription or translation — not instant, but close to real-time.
+* Running on CPU means there's a small delay between speaking and seeing the transcription or translation, not instant, but close to real-time.

 ## **Project Structure**